 Section 5.
 Quorum.
 A majority of the Board shall constitute a quorum, provided, that if less than such majority of the Board is present at said meeting, a majority of the Board present may adjourn the meeting from time to time; and provided further, that the Secretary shall notify any absent Board members of the time and place of such adjourned meeting.
 The act of a majority of the Board members present at a meeting at which a quorum is present shall be the act of the Board, except as otherwise provided in these Bylaws.

 Article V, Sect.
 6

 Section 6.
 Attendance at Meetings.
-Any Board member who fails to attend three regular meetings of the Board in succession, or seventy-five (75%) per centum of the board meetings during the term year, without good cause shown, may be removed from the Board by the vote of a majority of the remaining Board members.
+Any Board member who fails to attend three regular meetings of the Board in any twelve (12) month period without good cause shall be deemed to have resigned from the Board of Directors, creating a vacancy.
 A vacancy so occurring in the Board of Directors shall be filled by the affirmative vote of a majority of the remaining Board for the unexpired portion of the term.

 Article V, Sect.
 7